tarakanbg/vatbook/README.md

 # Vatbook

-Ruby API to the Vatbook service for reading Vatsim pilot and ATC bookings,
+Ruby API to the Vatbook service for reading Vatsim pilot and ATC bookings

 ## Installation